What do you picture when someone says the word “Bulldog”?

-Keep your bulldog’s coat in good condition and his skin healthy, is of great benefit not only to his appearance but to reduce the risk of allergic reactions.
+Keep your bulldog’s coat in good condition and his skin healthy is of great benefit not only to his appearance but to reduce the risk of allergic reactions.

-Our choice: Vet’s Best Moisture Mist for Dogs
+Our choice: Vet’s Best

-When sensitive dog comes into contact with a grass sap or pollen that he is allergic to, the reaction is not triggered by breathing in the allergen but by it settling on his skin.
+When a sensitive dog comes into contact with a grass sap or pollen that he is allergic to, the reaction is not triggered by breathing in the allergen but by it settling on his skin.